 - Explain the reporting and record keeping system in place to properly collect information and where the data is housed.
-Provide examples of data that is real time, past and future oriented. - Describe the methods, internal or external, used to continually assess the quality of the data.
-When and how are adjustments identified and executed?
+Provide examples of data that is real time, past and future oriented. - Demonstrate how the organization evaluates, trends, analyzes and reports on the effectiveness of the measures.
+Who is responsible for the calculations and to whom is it reported? - Describe the methods, internal or external, used to continually assess the quality of the data.
+How are data validated and verified with regard to their purpose and when are adjustments identified and executed? - How is this information communicated and used to drive continuous improvement both internally and externally?